sai-kantamuneni/Kali-Linux-Tools/README.md

 ## Analysis of Tools (Coming Soon)

-In this section, I will be attempting to provide an in-depth analysis of my research into the diffrerent tools available in Kali Linux.
+In this section, I will be attempting to provide an in-depth analysis of my research into the different tools available in Kali Linux.